appvia/terranetes/docs/terranetes-controller/admin/providers.md

 ### Default Provider

-In order to remove the need for developers to discover Providers, platform administrators can set a [Provider](../reference/providers.terraform.appvia.io.md) to be default.
-Under these condition any [Configuration](../reference/configurations.terraform.appvia.io.md) which has not defined the `spec.providerRef.name` will have the default Provider automatically injected for them.
+To simplify the process for developers, platform administrators can designate a [Provider](../reference/providers.terraform.appvia.io.md) as the default.
+This configuration ensures that any [Configuration](../reference/configurations.terraform.appvia.io.md) lacking a specified `spec.providerRef.name` will automatically utilize the default Provider.

 :::important
-Note, this feature is only available from >= v0.3.19 release
+Please note that this feature is only available starting from the v0.3.19 release.
 :::

-In order to configure an [Provider](../reference/providers.terraform.appvia.io.md) as default, add the annotation `terranetes.appvia.io/default-provider: "true"` as before.
-Note, only one [Provider](../reference/providers.terraform.appvia.io.md) can be configured as 'default' at a time.
+To mark a [Provider](../reference/providers.terraform.appvia.io.md) as the default, administrators should apply the annotation `terranetes.appvia.io/default-provider: "true"`.
+It is crucial to understand that only one [Provider](../reference/providers.terraform.appvia.io.md) can be designated as the default at any given time.

 ```yaml
 ---